claus-e-andersen/clanTools/README.md

 clanLattice package).

 create.date.string:
-Create a nice date string (like: Aug.
-10, 2016).
+Create a nice date string (like: May 6 (Tuesday) or "May 6, 2014 (Tuesday)" depending on the selected format).
+This function uses the chron package.

 first.element, last.element, most.common.element:
 Find the first, last or the most common element(s) in a single vector